Yellow-Dog-Man/ResoniteAccountDownloader/README.md

 Ideally no, the local store that this app builds will in some cases handle duplicate assets in a way that will reduce total file size if you use the same folder for multiple accounts.
 The download location can handle as many accounts as needed.

 ## Can I run this app for multiple users at the same time?
 Yes, but if you do this, you'll need to use two separate folders which we do not recommend.
-You may also breach some rate limits Neos has in place on its cloud infrastructure.
+You may also breach some rate limits Resonite has in place on its cloud infrastructure.

 ## Do subsequent downloads, re-download assets?
 For assets, we skip downloading them if an existing asset is found.
 This makes many downloads incremental rather than starting from scratch.